tomba/kmsxx/README.md

 libkms++ is a C++11 library for kernel mode setting.

-Also included are simple test tools for KMS and python wrapper for libkms++.
+Also included are some simple utilities for KMS and python bindings for libkms++.

-## Test tools
+## Utilities

+- testpat - set modes and planes and show test pattern on crtcs/planes
 - kmsprint - print information about DRM objects
-- testpat - set modes and show test pattern on crtcs/planes
 - kmsview - view raw images
 - db - simple double-buffering test
 - kmscube - rotating 3D cube on crtcs/planes
+- kmscapture - show captured frames from a camera on screen

 ## Dependencies: